bueller/sigil_online/README.md

 into the terminal.
 This will launch the daemon, which will be listening on some port (for me it is port 8000), and you should then be able to navigate to it on a browser (by typing, e.g., "localhost:8000" into the address bar).
 The first player to join will be Red, the second player to join will be Blue.

+Special thanks to caervs for helping with the Docker containerization.